 IFRIC 23 - Interpretation of Uncertainty over Income Tax Treatments ("IFRIC 23") was published on June 17, 2017.
 IAS 12 Income Taxes specifies how to account for current and deferred tax, but not how to reflect the effects of uncertainty.
 IFRIC 23 provides requirements that add to the requirements in IAS 12 by specifying how to reflect the effects of uncertainty in accounting for income taxes.
 IFRIC Interpretations (Interpretations) form part of the authoritative IFRS requirements.
 They are developed by the IFRS Interpretations Committee to provide requirements on specific application issues and are ratified by the IASB.
-IFRIC 23 is effective for annual accounting periods beginning on or after 1 January 2019.
-Earlier application is permitted.
-IFRIC 23 has not yet been endorsed by the EU.
+IFRIC 23 is effective for annual accounting periods beginning on or after January 1, 2019.